11 Top-Rated Tourist Attractions in Bari

 Address: Piazza Federico Di Svezia 2, Bari

 The Lungomare Augusto Imperatore follows the east shore of the old town to the Mole San Antonio, where a small fort has been turned into a gallery for modern art.
 Beyond this is another shore promenade, Lungomare Nazario Sauro, a magnificent seafront terrace running along the old harbor, the Porto Vecchio.
-Come here in the morning to see fishermen unload and sell their catch at the pier, or anytime to see the colorful boats in the harbor.
+Although the boats in the harbor are colorful at any time of day, one of the most interesting things to do here is arrive in the morning to see fishermen unload and sell their catch at the pier.

 Address: Via Spalato 19, I-70100, Bari

 Although you could see a few of the highlights during one day in Bari, you should stay at least one night to savor the lively old town at its best.
 We recommend these charming hotels and guesthouses, within easy reach of the main tourist attractions: